quarkiverse/quarkus-jnosql/README.md

    | [Neo4j](#neo4j)                 | Graph                | ❌                          | ✅                          | 1.1.7-SNAPSHOT |

-2. If you're using **Java 17** you can be skip this step, otherwise you should activate explicitly the annotation processor by setting `<proc>full</proc>` on the maven-compiler plugin.
+2. If you're using **Java 21** or above you should activate explicitly the annotation processor execution by setting `<proc>full</proc>` on the maven-compiler plugin.
+If you're using any previous Java version, e.g. **Java 17**, you can skip this step.

    This is necessary for the **JNoSQL Lite Extension** to work properly.
 An `pom.xml` configuration example below:

    ```xml
    <plugin>